FLEET COOPER, SR, & FAMILY

 Who was this young Fleete?
 What happened to this Fleete after he was cured?
 Was he related to this John COOPER who died as a poor man in Chowan County?
 Was he related to the several COOPERS living in nearby Northampton County at that time?
 Where exactly was "The Chappell at Meherin?"
 I note that the Meherrin River courses through southeastern Virginia and courses through a part of Northampton County before heading in a southerly direction as the eastern boundary of the county.
 Prior to the formation of Hereford County in 1754, that river was a boundary between Northampton and Chowan counties.

-• What is young Fleet COOPER, apparently penniless, doing in Chowan County, NC, while his alleged parents are back in northern Virginia, as some continue to allege?
+• What is young Fleet COOPER, apparently penniless, doing in Chowan County, NC, while his alleged parents are back in northern Virginia, as some continue to assert?

-• How can we explain the fact that a Fleet COOPER of nearby Nansemond County, VA, purchased hundreds of acres of land in Feb 1745 on the west side of the Blackwater River in what is now Southampton County, VA, which he later sold in 1757?
-If they were the same person, where did the penniless Fleet acquire the means to purchase this land less than three years after being lame?
-If the two records do not reflect the same person, would not the Fleet COOPER selling land in 1757 more likely be the same Fleet COOPER who is shown buying land in Johnston County, NC, in 1761?
+• Is it reasonable that a penniless, lame boy who was cured by 1742 could be the same Fleet COOPER of nearby Nansemond County, VA, who purchased hundreds of acres of land in Feb 1745 on the west side of the Blackwater River in what is now Southampton County, VA, which he later sold in 1757?
+If they were the same person, how did the penniless Fleet acquire the means to purchase this land less than three years after being lame?
+If the two records do not reflect the same person, would not the Fleet COOPER selling land in 1757 more than likely be the same Fleet COOPER who bought land in Johnston County, NC, in 1761?
+Could not the Fleet Cooper, "poore lame boy" in Chowan County, have been the son of John Cooper, "a poor man," who was buried in the same county?
+These questions are somewhat rhetorical.
+Common sense tells me that the FLEET COOPER who sold land in Southampton County, VA, in 1757 is my FLEET COOPER who moved to Dobbs County, North Carolina before 1761 and began acquiring land in an area that would become the new county of Sampson in 1784.

 COOPER FAMILIES OF VA & NC: SOME CONCLUSIONS